-FAFSAs may be filed online at www.fafsa.ed.gov.
+FAFSAs may be filed online.
 (Guilford's Federal School Code is 002931.)

 Applications for scholarships and other financial assistance, or requests for additional information, should be addressed to:

 Guilford College Office of Student Financial Services 5800 West Friendly Avenue Greensboro, NC 27410 336-316-2354